etlbox/etlbox.website/doks_v1.6/content/docs/db-connectors/relational-databases.md

 ```

-Now we can setup our data flow like this:
+Now we can set up our data flow like this:

 ```C#
 SqlConnectionManager connMan = new SqlConnectionManager("Data Source=.;Integrated Security=SSPI;Initial Catalog=ETLBox;");